National Association of Manufacturers: Affiliates

-The NAM has one affiliate.
-According to its website, the Manufacturing Institute is the 501(c)(3) affiliate of the National Association of Manufacturers.
+According to the NAM's website, the Manufacturing Institute is the 501(c)(3) affiliate of the National Association of Manufacturers.
 The Manufacturing Institute describes its priorities as the development of a world-class manufacturing workforce, the growth of individual U.S. manufacturing companies and the expansion of the manufacturing sector in regional economies.
 The Manufacturing Institute is the authority on the attraction, qualification, and development of world-class manufacturing talent.